Keeping your life in balance – caring for every aspect of your well-being — is important to your physical and mental health.

 Food and Mood: How Diet Affects Depression*

 Are you getting enough sleep?
-Most of us are not, which is detrimental to enjoying a greater well-being — both physically and mentally.
-Those who are deprived of sleep suffer greater memory loss, more health problems and greater depression and anxiety.
+If not, you could suffer greater memory loss, more health problems and greater depression and anxiety.
 If you do not feel refreshed upon waking and are normally worn out, try taking these steps to gain better sleep:

 - Set a regular bedtime.